 Stig did all the rubbing down by hand,

-'cos he's well 'ard, but a polishing kit will spare
+'cos he's a nutter, but a polishing kit will spare you

-you the blisters!
-To keep your polished rims looking
+the blisters!
+To keep your polished rims looking like

 of the US custom scene) - don't lacquer them because

 they'll lose their shine and if moisture gets under

 the lacquer they'll go manky very quickly, and you'll